furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

     parallelism, please refer to the :ref:`ModelParallelism` section.

-You can also build a model artifact using either the :ref:`ArtifactBuilderClass` API.
+You can also build a model artifact using the :ref:`ArtifactBuilderClass` API.
 Here is an example using the :ref:`ArtifactBuilderClass` API.

 .. literalinclude:: ../../../examples/artifact_builder.py